gaultier/blog/wait_process_timeout.md

 ## Sixth approach: MacOS's and BSD's kqueue

 It feels like cheating, but MacOS and the BSDs have had `kqueue` for decades which works out of the box with PIDs.
-It's similar to `poll` or `epoll` on Linux:
+It's a bit similar to `poll` or `epoll` on Linux:

 ```c
 #include <errno.h>